kyma-incubator/compass/docs/compass/03-automatic-scenario-assignment.md

 # Automatic Scenario Assignment

-Automatic Scenario Assignment feature allows defining condition when a Scenario is automatically assigned to the Runtime.
+Automatic Scenario Assignment (ASA) feature allows defining condition when a Scenario is automatically assigned to the Runtime.
 Condition is defined as a label selector.
+For example, using this feature, you can specify a label that adds a given Scenario to each Runtime created by the given user, company or any other entity specified in the label.

 ## API